Buy Bitcoin in Canada

-- Credit Card, Bank Wire, ACH
+- Credit Card, Bank Wire, ACH, Faster Payments

 In 2016 it looked like Coinbase was poised to dominate the Canadian market.
 Cooperation with Canadian turnkey payment processor Vogogo allowed Coinbase to cruise in on their reputation and product and pick up massive amounts of volume.
 However, Vogogo closed and Coinbase proved unwilling to allocate the resources necessary to run a local Canadian business.
 This meant that deposit fees drastically increased, making it uneconomical to use the exchange as a Canadian dollar on ramp.
 Coinbase users flocked back to QuadrigaCX, where it was cheap or free to deposit or withdraw.

 Comparison of Canada’s Top Three Bitcoin Exchanges